LeeT27/scatterV/README.md

 ### 🏗️ RISC-V Architecture
 hullo
 ### 🎲 `RND` Instruction Implementation
 The core of ScatterV's random number generation comes from the abstract algebra theory of primitive polynomials and its application on a linear feedback shift register (LFSR).
 To make sequences appear as random as possible every clock cycle, the amount of unique sequences before repeating the same pattern needs to be maximized.
 This is where the magic of primitive polynomials comes in.
 A primitive polynomial is a special type of irreducible polynomial, meaning that it cannot be factored into smaller polynomials.
 Another property is that a primitive polynomial of degree n has $(2^{n}-1)$ unique states before repeating to its old pattern (base will be 2 for digital logic).
 A good analogy is that if you have a deck of 52 cards, the shuffling mechanism of a primitive polynomial would go through all 52 cards before repeating the pattern rather than a smaller pattern of cycling through the same 8 cards.
-Here is are example of a primitive polynomial of degree n = 3:
+Here below is an example of a primitive polynomial of degree n = 3:

-<font size="12"><b>$x^{3} + x + 1$</b></font>
+### $x^{3} + x + 1$

 $2^{3}-1 = 7$ unique states before repeating pattern